Ilay1214/quiz_ai_infra/README.md

-# Quiz AI Infrastructure - GitOps Kubernetes Platform
+# Quiz AI Infrastructure - AWS EKS Platform

-## 📋 Overview
+## 📋 Project Overview

-This repository contains the complete infrastructure-as-code (IaC) implementation for deploying the Quiz AI application on AWS EKS using Terragrunt, Terraform, and ArgoCD.
-It implements a GitOps workflow with multi-environment support, automated secret management, and progressive deployment strategies.
+**Quiz AI** is an interactive educational platform that helps users learn through AI-powered quizzes.
+This repository contains the complete infrastructure-as-code (IaC) implementation for deploying the Quiz AI application on AWS EKS.

+The infrastructure leverages **Terragrunt** for DRY infrastructure management, **ArgoCD** for GitOps-based continuous delivery, and **External Secrets Operator** for secure secret management.
+The platform supports both development and production environments with different optimization strategies.

 ## 🏗️ Architecture